oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 For OAuth 2.0 Token-Based Authentication using a class such as the sample :ref:`TokenHandlerOAuth class <oauthhandler>`, the ``access_token`` connection parameter must be specified.
-This parameter should be a string (or a callable that returns a string) specifying an Azure AD OAuth2 token.
+This parameter should be a string (or a callable that returns a string) specifying an Entra ID OAuth2 token.
 In the examples used below, the ``access_token`` parameter is set to a callable.

 The examples used in the subsequent sections use the